 Price is an important factor in choosing a web host, most especially if you are operating on a tight budget.
 Remember, in the world of web hosting, you always get what you pay for.
 Settling for an affordable and reliable hosting plan is always better compared to free hosting.
 Read web hosting companies reviews in Malaysia to check your options.

 2. Quarterly, annual and monthly payment plans

-that should be consistent.
+A web hosting provider must be able to provide fast and reliable services.
+Uptime is one element that should be consistent.
 Search for a minimum uptime of 99% or 99.5%.
 If possible, aim higher than that.
 What happens if the web host falls below their promised uptime?
 They must provide some refund or discount.

 4. Technical support

 It’s always best to choose a web hosting provider that has an in-house support team that can function 24/7.
 Most website owners wouldn’t pick a host that doesn’t have a team that work on public holidays or weekends.
 To make sure that they can attend to your needs anytime, test them by calling at midnight or on weekends.

 5. Bandwidth and Traffic

 Data transfer, also called bandwidth or traffic, is the amount of bytes transferred from your website to readers when they browse your website.
 Don’t believe commercial website hosts that advertise “unlimited bandwidth.”
 Of course, they need to pay for bandwidth, and if you consume tons of it, they will not bear all the costs silently.
 Always check details on how much web traffic the hosting plan allows.